Identify and fix performance bottlenecks in production Next.js and React applications

 Prioritized action plan

-Recommendations grouped by impact and effort so your team can focus on the highest-value changes first.
+Recommendations grouped by impact and effort so your team can focus on the changes that are most worth making first.

 Architecture guidance

-Clear direction on rendering boundaries, data fetching patterns, caching, and structural improvements.
+Clear direction on rendering boundaries, data-fetching patterns, caching, and structural decisions that affect performance over time.

 Review walkthrough

-A session to walk through the findings, answer questions, and discuss implementation options.
+A walkthrough session to review the findings, answer questions, and discuss practical next steps for implementation.

 When teams usually reach out